Call us now

-In recent years, the construction industry in the U.S. has seen unprecedented growth.
-Construction of both residential and commercial buildings has increased rapidly.
-With the rapid growth in the industry, however, has come a rapid growth in construction-related disputes.
+Construction of both residential and commercial buildings can involve numerous legal issues, including construction-related disputes.
 When you are faced with construction related legal issues, you need the assistance of the experienced attorneys at Schneider & Onofry, P.C. in Phoenix, Arizona.

 Zoning and Land Use

 Property owners are not entirely free to do whatever they want with their property.
-Most property is subject to governmental controls on the uses to which the property may be put.
-It is important that property owners are familiar with these restrictions before they attempt any major work on their property.
-Call today to schedule a consultation with an attorney who is knowledgeable in the real estate area, can advise you about the restrictions that may exist on your land.
+Most property is subject to governmental oversight on the uses to which the property may be put.
+It is important that property owners are familiar with these zoning and land use restrictions before they attempt any major work on their property.
+Call today to schedule a consultation with an attorney who is knowledgeable in real estate law and can advise you about the restrictions that may exist on your property.

 Disputes between a contractor or a construction company and a customer are all too common.
 Disputes often arise out of delays in getting the work down, unsatisfactory work, or a customer's failure to make payments.
 Construction-related disputes can consume a lot of time and money on the part of everyone involved.
 In many cases, the expense involved in pursuing a dispute is far out of proportion to the money actually at stake.
 Call today to schedule a consultation with an attorney experienced in handling construction disputes who can help you pursue your claim in an efficient, cost-effective manner.

 Hiring a Contractor